janaashraf/practical-aspnetcore/projects/sfa/wiki/edits.md

 - ## Showing a page
 10. make attachments appear
 # Added Functionalties
-1. Add a grammer check feature using api.languagetool.org - add photossss
+1. Add a grammar check feature using api.languagetool.org
-2. Add a button "Get help from wikipedia" that navigates to the desired page but on wikipedia to get some help if needed.  -add photosss
+2. Add a "show tag" feature which shows the topic of the page based on the content using www.uclassify.com
-3. Add a chatbot photosss
+3. Add a button "Get help from wikipedia" that navigates to the desired page but on wikipedia to get some help if needed.

 # Code Improvements
 1. Handling exceptions by using try/catch blocks and providing meaningful responses to users in each endpoint.
 2. Extracting HandleError method that is used in all endpoints.